Doug and Alex have an excellent discussion about podcasting and using podcasts to build a brand.

 The net result is a much smaller community than you might imagine of active podcasts.
 This means that now is an exceptional time to launch your podcast and build a personal brand.

-Doug's business specializes in partnering with companies and non-profits to capture overhead cost savings without layoffs to fund growth and strengthen financial results.
+Doug's business specializes in partnering with companies and non-profits to create value and capture cost savings without layoffs to fund growth and strengthen financial results.

 Schedule time with Doug to talk about your business at www.MeetDoug.Biz